Product Support & Resources

 No. Current residential models are designed for natural gas (methane) only.
 Propane-compatible alarms are under development.

-General Gas Leak Safety
+General Natural Gas Leak Safety

 Why do I need a natural gas alarm if I can smell gas?